derekgeorg/Basic-Portfolio/README.md

 ##### Project Link: (https://derekgeorg.github.io/Basic-Portfolio/)

-This project was my first portfolio assignment at the *UT Austin Coding Boot Camp*.
+This project was our assignment at the *UT Austin Coding Boot Camp*.

 Basic HTML and CSS coding was used to create this three page website.

 Profile image, portfolio images and background images were stored within the project and relative paths used to link.

+### Learned:
+floats, clear, position: fixed/relative/absolute, padding, git clone, add, commit, push

 ### All Pages are composed of:
-* A Navbar with logo/name and links to About, Portfolio and Contact
+* A Navbar with logo/name and links to About, Portfolio and Contact to navigate the website

 * One main 960px content section